redbooth/aerofs-sdk-python/README.md

-AeroPY
+AeroFS Python SDF
 ==

-AeroPY is an AeroFS API client written in Python.
+AeroFS-Python-SDK is what you might guess it is -- an AeroFS API client written in Python.

+News
+--

-    TODO: this project is a work in progress.
+This project is a work in progress.
+Stay tuned for updates.